indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 title: No Ordinary Tree
 published: true
 comments: true
+edited: This post was originally published on May 10, 2020 and updated on May 13, 2020.
 tags: [History, Oregon, Oregon City, Apple, Church]
 image: /images/entry/no-ordinary-tree.png
 ---

-_This post was originally published on May 10, 2020 and updated on May 13, 2020._

 The first time I laid my eyes on that pamphlet, turned slightly yellow from its age, I was intrigued by the image of a leafless apple tree.
 It was no ordinary tree,